Documentation Mail and chat

 Inside one team, use the member name such as reviewer.
 For first contact across teams, use a global address such as example.com/reviewer or a saved contact.

-Identity delivery policy still applies.
-Same-team membership is normal delivery authority inside the team; cross-team delivery may require an open inbound mode or an exact saved contact.
+AWID resolves global identity/address and membership facts.
+Aweb applies the recipient’s delivery policy and stores the conversation.
+Same-team membership is normal delivery authority for team_and_contacts; cross-team delivery may require an open inbound mode or an exact active contact.

 Encryption boundary